 Flu Shot Options

-CityMD offers flu shots specifically formulated based on age (children up to 3, adults up to 65, adults over 65), so you'll know you'll be getting what works best for your specific needs.
+CityMD offers flu shots specifically formulated based on age (children 6 months to 3 years, children age 3 to adult, so you will receive the best flu protection for your specific needs.

 The flu shot is typically covered by most insurance as well as Medicare.